 Intellectual Property Theft

-This is the common definition of theft, however theft seems to be open to interpretation when it involves the graphic design industry.
-For the most part those who procure graphic design services are fantastic and appreciative; I have many clients that can be described using those two words.
-However, there are companies/individuals that chose to deprived designers of payment and sadly, I was the victim of such abhorrent behaviour.
+This is the common definition of theft; however, theft seems to be open to interpretation when it involves the graphic design industry.
+For the most part, those who procure graphic design services are fantastic and appreciative; I have many clients that can be described using those two words.
+However, there are companies and individuals that choose to deprive designers of payment, and sadly, I was the victim of such abhorrent behaviour.
 Allow me to summarise my experience.

-In September 2017 I submitted a brand proposal to an organisation based in New York.
+In September 2017, I submitted a brand proposal to an organisation based in New York.
 The proposal contained branding options for a new firm they were launching in Johannesburg.
-In November 2017 a senior representative of the Johannesburg firm informed me she would “facilitate payment”.
-However, in January 2018 I discovered they had used one of the logos contained within my proposal on their website!
-I had no idea they had made a decision and I had received no payment, so ultimately they did not have any ownerships rights or my permission to use any of the logos submitted.
+In November 2017, a senior representative of the Johannesburg firm informed me she would “facilitate payment.”
+However, in January 2018, I discovered they had used one of the logos contained within my proposal on their website!
+I had no idea they had made a decision, and I had received no payment, so ultimately, they did not have any ownership rights or my permission to use any of the logos submitted.

-To most people I’m sure this seems very trivial and inconsequential.
+To most people, I’m sure this seems very trivial and inconsequential.
 However, the organisations involved cannot be described as trivial or inconsequential entities.
-According to the New York firm’s website they have more than US$25 billion in committed capital.
-The Johannesburg firm plan to explore growth opportunities across Africa, seeking to invest in smaller sized companies with a minimum investment of US$1 million and cap of US$10 million.
-Both organisations have the capital to invest in the services they require, such as branding, but on this occasion they chose not to.
+According to the New York firm’s website, they have more than US$25 billion in committed capital.
+The Johannesburg firm plans to explore growth opportunities across Africa, seeking to invest in smaller-sized companies with a minimum investment of US$1 million and a cap of US$10 million.
+Both organisations have the capital to invest in the services they require, such as branding, but on this occasion, they chose not to.

-My artwork was unlawfully used: Whilst awaiting payment I discovered in January 2018 my artwork featured on both the Johannesburg firm’s website and LinkedIn page.
-The artwork was not paid for and was the intellectual property of Blue Zebra Creative; therefore the use of the artwork was a direct violation of my terms & conditions, which they had received with my quotation.
-I also include a disclaimer at the back of proposals in which it states any artwork should not be used or displayed within the public domain until full payment has been received.
+My artwork was unlawfully used: Whilst awaiting payment, I discovered in January 2018 that my artwork featured on both the Johannesburg firm’s website and LinkedIn page.
+The artwork was not paid for and was the intellectual property of Blue Zebra Creative; therefore, the use of the artwork was a direct violation of my terms & conditions, which they had received with my quotation.
+I also include a disclaimer at the back of proposals stating that any artwork should not be used or displayed within the public domain until full payment has been received.

-Silence speaks volumes: I have written to several members from the New York based company twice and not one recipient has engaged me in any form of dialogue, positive or otherwise.
-I did receive a ‘read receipt’ from one of the recipients and another automated notification informing me that another recipient (a key figure in this situation) had actually deleted my email without opening them.
-I feel their silence speaks volumes, its evasive and raises questions.
+Silence speaks volumes: I have written to several members from the New York-based company twice, and not one recipient has engaged me in any form of dialogue, positive or otherwise.
+I did receive a ‘read receipt’ from one of the recipients and another automated notification informing me that another recipient (a key figure in this situation) had actually deleted my email without opening it.
+I feel their silence speaks volumes; it’s evasive and raises questions.

 Given that the original assignment was not delivered as initially conceived and relations have since broken down and [name of company] is not going to use your design going forward, I do not see how we can resolve the matter as you suggest”